lafranceinsoumise/nuntius/README.md

 ## Installation

-1. Add "nuntius" to your INSTALLED_APPS setting like this:
+1. Add "push_notifications" and "nuntius" to your INSTALLED_APPS setting like this:
     ````python
         INSTALLED_APPS = [
             'django.contrib.admin',